What is Leadership Style in Management?

 The term “Laissez-Faire” leadership is often used to describe a style of management where the employees are given freedom and autonomy.
 This is in contrast to a more directive style of management where the manager takes more control over the work process.
 Laissez-faire leadership works best when employees are self-directed, committed, competent and enthusiastic.

-You may see a laissez-faire business founder in a new startup, for example, that makes no big office rules about operating hours or deadlines.
-They can place complete confidence in their employees while concentrating on the day-to-day operations of the business.
+For example, you may see a laissez-faire business founder in a new startup that makes no big office rules about operating hours or deadlines.
+They can place complete confidence in their employees while concentrating on the business’s day-to-day operations.

 Transactional Leadership